Kinto/kinto/docs/api/errors.rst

 Precondition errors
 ===================

+As detailed in the :ref:`timestamps  <server-timestamps>` section, it is possible to add concurrency control using ``ETag`` request headers.

-When an operation is cancelled because of concurrency (using ETags), a ``412 Precondition Failed`` error response is returned.
+When a concurrency error occurs, a ``412 Precondition Failed`` error response is returned.

 Additional information about the record currently stored on the server will be provided in the ``details`` field: